 After 11 happy years with a pink Smeg fridge, I’m completely thrilled with my new addition.
-My pink Smeg ended up living in 3 properties and so it took a while to decide on a new colour, I figured mint is fresh, classic, cheerful and fairly grown-up, after all, it could potentially take me into my fifties!
+My pink Smeg ended up living in three properties and so it took a while to decide on a new colour.
+I figured mint is fresh, classic, cheerful and fairly grown-up, after all, it could potentially take me into my fifties!

 My passion for Smeg began when I worked at Selfridges and one of the window displays consisted of a row of pastel fridges.
 It was love at first sight and I promised myself I’d have one when I bought my first home.
-Back then I had to wait weeks for my order and so I was pleased to have my new addition within 3 days and just before Christmas, thank you AO for the excellent service.
+Back then I had to wait weeks for my order and so I was pleased to have my new addition within three days and just before Christmas.
+Thank you, AO for the excellent service.

 If you’re planning a kitchen declutter I wish you the best of luck!
 Further posts on decluttering, simple living and minimalism.